evergreen700/PTMOverlay/README.md

 ### Native

 Create a conda environment.
 All code should be run inside the environment you create.
-This website gives a step-by-step guide: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
+Instructions for creating a new conda environment can be found here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 Install dependencies using pip:
 ```